-At this direct line to AT&T’s corporate office, you can ask to speak with senior T-Mobile executives like the CEO or General Counsel (T-Mobile’s top lawyer).
+At this direct line to T-Mobile’s corporate office, you can ask to speak with senior T-Mobile executives like the CEO or General Counsel (T-Mobile’s top lawyer).
 Although you won’t get through to a senior executive, his or her personal assistant will often transfer you to go through an expedited customer service process.

 (Words of advice: Some customers have reported hostile and aggressive responses from companies when they try bypass the customer support team.)

 When customer service can’t solve your problem, what’s the next way to try to contact T-Mobile?
 You can file a complaint against T-Mobile or start a legal process.

 Begin small claims court proceeding by contacting the T-Mobile legal department.